typhdotcom/diaspora/README.md

 * `opposite_direction_individual_preservation`: Opposite-direction scattering preserves individual cycle lengths.
 * `no_direction_flip`: Cannot convert opposite-direction to same-direction (charge conservation).
 * `elastic_scattering_is_identity`: For opposite-direction cycles, the only valid scattering is identity.

-* `scattering_vs_production`: Scattering preserves topology; only pair production can change it.
+**Same-direction pairs** cannot collide at all (m² = 0, lightlike).
+The system has no center-of-mass frame.

+* `same_direction_system_lightlike`: E² - p² = 0 for same-direction pairs.
+* `no_center_of_mass_frame`: No subluminal boost can bring the system to rest.
+* `same_direction_cm_velocity_is_c`: The "center of mass" travels at c.
+* `complete_scattering_correspondence`: Unifies opposite/same direction results.

-Interpretation: The lightlike constraint E = p creates kinematic rigidity.
-Cycles cannot exchange energy through scattering.
-The discrete mass spectrum {1/3, 1/4, 1/5, ...} is protected against perturbation.
-Only pair production and annihilation can change the topological content of a system.
+Interpretation: Opposite-direction scattering is kinematically forced to identity.
+Same-direction scattering cannot occur because parallel light rays have no rest frame.
+Together, these protect the discrete mass spectrum {1/3, 1/4, 1/5, ...} against perturbation.
+Only pair production and annihilation can change topological content.

 ### Lorentz Transformations (`LorentzTransform.lean`)